CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 Now the block n°2 ensure that topics must starts with `"TOPIC_PREFIX"`.

-You can find more examples on the (biscuit-pulsar authorization java tests)[https://github.com/CleverCloud/biscuit-pulsar/blob/master/src/test/java/com/clevercloud/biscuitpulsar/AuthorizationProviderBiscuitTest.java].
+You can find more examples on the [biscuit-pulsar authorization java tests](https://github.com/CleverCloud/biscuit-pulsar/blob/master/src/test/java/com/clevercloud/biscuitpulsar/AuthorizationProviderBiscuitTest.java).

 ## Storage